tensorflow/tensorflow/g3doc/WritingAPass.md

     touching a single function at a time, instead of traversing the entire program.
-*   This improves multi-threading performance by reducing the number of jobs that need to be scheduled, as well as increasing the efficency of each job.
+*   This improves multi-threading performance by reducing the number of jobs that need to be scheduled, as well as increasing the efficiency of each job.
     An entire function pipeline can be run on each function asynchronously.

 As an example, the above pass manager would contain the following pipeline